-To maintain the roots once planted in US soil, you may decide to convert your US home into a rental property instead of selling it when you move overseas.
-In this way, you can retain your equity while seeing that your home works to pay for itself.
+To maintain your ties to the United States, you may decide to convert your U.S. home into a rental property instead of selling it when you move overseas.
+This way, you can retain your equity while seeing that your home works to pay for itself.
 If you do decide to rent, however, please note that the income and expenses related to renting should both be reported on your expat tax forms.
 The specific form required is Schedule E (Supplemental Income and Loss).

 American Rental Property and Keeping Records

-You may be wondering what expenses, specifically, you will need to report.
+You may be wondering what expenses you will need to report.
 As far as deductions are concerned, it is extremely important to note the depreciation of your property.
-From the first date of rent, you can adjust the value to allow for depreciation for twenty-seven and a half years.
+From the first date of rent, you can adjust the value to allow for depreciation for 27.5 years.
 The base amount that you can depreciate is the lesser of the fair market value of the home and the adjusted basis (typically house purchase price adjusted for improvements).
-Other deductions include HOA dues, cleaning fees, repairs, home insurance, legal and accounting expenses, mortgage interest and travel expenses that are maintenance- related.
+Other deductions include HOA dues, cleaning fees, repairs, home insurance, legal and accounting expenses, mortgage interest, and travel expenses that are maintenance-related.

 Taxable income includes the obvious rent payments.
 Also, taxable are additional monies paid to you for repairs and services.
 Security deposits are not taxable because you expect to pay them back at some point.
 If, however, the deposit is not returned due to actions by the tenant, you are required to report the deposit as taxable income.
 You may have a handy tenant who opts to do home repair in exchange for rent.
 When this is the case, you must report the value of the property as rent earned.
 You will then be allowed, however, to claim that same amount as an expense.